javascript-tutorial/en.javascript.info/1-js/02-first-steps/09-uibasic/article.md

 # Interaction: alert, prompt, confirm

-This part of the tutorial aims to cover Javascript "as is", without environment-specific tweaks.
+This part of the tutorial aims to cover JavaScript "as is", without environment-specific tweaks.

 But still we use a browser as the demo environment.
 So we should know at least few user-interface functions.